dotnet/docs-maui/docs/fundamentals/gestures/swipe.md

 }
 ```

 The <xref:Microsoft.Maui.Controls.SwipedEventArgs> can be examined to determine the direction of the swipe, with custom logic responding to the swipe as required.
-The direction of the swipe can be obtained from the <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer.Direction> property of the event arguments, which will be set to one of the values of the <xref:Microsoft.Maui.SwipeDirection> enumeration.
-In addition, the event arguments also have a `Parameter` property that will be set to the value of the `CommandParameter` property, if defined.
+The direction of the swipe can be obtained from the <xref:Microsoft.Maui.Controls.SwipedEventArgs.Direction> property of the event arguments, which will be set to one of the values of the <xref:Microsoft.Maui.SwipeDirection> enumeration.
+In addition, the event arguments also have a <xref:Microsoft.Maui.Controls.SwipedEventArgs.Parameter> property that will be set to the value of the `CommandParameter` property, if defined.

 ## Create a swipe container